-Join us for a celebration of the 100th anniversary of Owen Cleaners during an informal reception for employees, customers and friends on Friday, January 10, 2020 at 9 am.
-The reception will be held at the company’s main plant at 1021 Kentucky Avenue.
+Owen Cleaners celebrated its 100th anniversary during an informal reception for employees, customers and friends on Friday, January 10, 2020 at 9 am.
+The reception was held at the company’s main plant at 1021 Kentucky Avenue.

 Woodrow Wilson was President when Horace and Tully Owen first opened the doors to Owen Brothers Quality Cleaners in January 1920.
 The brothers had started in Fulton, KY before moving to Paducah.
 Carolyn Perry, a granddaughter of Horace Owen and current owner along with her husband, David Perry, asked a local archivist, Leigh Ann Paxton, to find information on the grand opening.
 Ms. Paxton was able to locate the original advertisement for the grand opening in the January 11, 1920 edition of the Paducah News Democrat.